-From their production to their handling and during transport and use, chemicals may represent a risk for human beings and the environment.
+From their production to their handling and during transport and use, chemicals represent a danger for human beings and the environment.

-To face these risks, a number of countries and organizations have developed laws or regulations that require information on these chemicals’ properties, which is to be transmitted to those using chemicals by labels or Safety Data Sheets (SDS).
+A number of countries and organizations have therefore developed laws or regulations that require information on these chemicals’ properties, which is to be transmitted to those using chemicals by labels or Safety Data Sheets (SDS).
 While these existing laws or regulations are similar in many respects around the globe, there are some differences that are significant enough to result in different labels or SDS for the same product in different countries and regions.

 Given the reality of the extensive and increasing global trade in chemicals, the need for developing an internationally-harmonized approach to classification and labelling was identified at the United Nations Conference on Environment and Development (UNCED, 1992).

 It was recognized that having an internationally-harmonised approach to classification and labelling would improve the consistency and the appropriateness of the information circulated on chemicals and ultimately enhance the protection of human health and the environment during the handling, transport and use of these chemicals.